CHICAGO – CHICAGO (AP) — For each boy, the new school offered an escape and a chance at a life that seemed beyond reach.

 Guys he grew up with, would say "'you ain't even with us no more ... ,'" Marcus says.
 "I try to tell them there's something better than that.
 They just ... blow me off."

 He's convinced Urban Prep has kept him out of trouble.
 "It's hard to say how they've saved my life," he says, "but they have."

-But the Urban Prep story is still unfolding and King knows it.
+But the Urban Prep graduation is an unfolding story and King knows it.

 Krishaun Branch, the kid who stopped himself from going over the edge, is heading to Fisk University in Tennessee.

-He's a jumble of emotions, rattling them off in quick succession: "Happiness.
+He rattles of his emotions: "Happiness.
 Sadness.
 Proud.
 Proud of myself.
 Thankful.
 Successful."

 "It feels like I don't have anything to prove to anyone but now I have to prove something to myself — and that's making it through college," he says.